 Your free ticket provides admission to the show floor which will have exhibits from leaders in the plastics extrusion industry and focused conference theaters with a busy two-day program of technical presentations, seminars and industry debates.

 AMI postpones plastics industry expos in Essen

-AMI has announced that its four focused plastics industry exhibitions, which were scheduled to take place at Messe Essen in Germany on 7 - 8 October 2020, have now been postponed to 1 - 2 June 2021.
-On-going uncertainty created by Coronavirus pandemic led to the decision to delay the Compounding World Expo, Plastics Recycling World Expo, Plastics Extrusion World Expo and Polymer Testing World Expo.
+AMI has announced that its four focused plastics industry exhibitions, which were scheduled to take place at Messe Essen in Germany on 1-2 June 2021, have now been postponed to 29-30 September 2021.
+On-going uncertainty created by the Coronavirus pandemic led to the decision to delay the Compounding World Expo, Plastics Recycling World Expo, Plastics Extrusion World Expo and Polymer Testing World Expo.

-Rita Andrews, head of exhibitions at AMI, said “We have been reviewing the fast-changing situation daily, and we have been consulting with exhibitors, Messe Essen, local government and health authorities.
+Rita Andrews, head of exhibitions at AMI, said “We have been reviewing the on-going situation and consulting with exhibitors and visitors.
 Our primary concerns are for the health and safety of all attendees at our events, and delivering the very best audience for our exhibitors.
-With these factors in mind, we have taken the decision to postpone the expos to 1 - 2 June 2021”.
+With these factors in mind, we have taken the decision to postpone the expos to 29-30 September 2021”.

-AMI announced the decision to reschedule the event on 4 August.
+AMI announced the decision to reschedule the event on 1 February.
 Andy Beevers, events director at the company, said: “We felt it was important to make and announce this decision now, in order to end the current uncertainty and to allow exhibitors, speakers and attendees to plan effectively for the new dates.
-We have had tremendous support and understanding from the industry during this process and are now all looking to forward to a successful return to Essen next year”.
+We have had tremendous support and understanding from the industry during this process and are now all looking to forward to a successful return to Essen at the end of September”.